ahanlindev/code-samples/Draggin (Unity)/Save Editor Wizard/README.md

 ## Areas for Improvement

-While this tool has streamlined our workflow significantly, it has limitations.
-In this section I will describe a few aspects of the Save Editor Wizard that could be iterated upon to produce an even more useful tool.
+While this tool has streamlined our workflow significantly, it has limitations and can be iterated upon to produce an even more useful tool.

 ### Ambiguous Cosmetic and Challenge Workflow